grafana/beyla/docs/tutorial/README.md

 neither need any modification, recompilation nor repackaging.
 Just run it together with your service, and you will get the metrics.

-eBPF also allows you seeing some parts that manual instrumentation doesn't.
+eBPF also allows you to see some parts that manual instrumentation doesn't.
 For example, the eBPF Autoinstrument is able to show you how much time a request is enqueued after the connection is established, until its code is actually executed (requires [exporting OpenTelemetry traces](../config.md#otel-traces-exporter-yaml-section-oteltracesa-idoteltracesa),